longturn/freeciv21/docs/Contributing/eval-pull-request.rst

 an evaluation of a change and either approve or make suggestions for improvements before a merge into the master branch.

+For each Pull Request, a set of tests are run automatically.
+When the tests do not pass, the author is expected to fix the problems by himself before someone tries to test the code.
+There is an exception to this for simple changes with code formatting issues (as flagged by the automated `clang-format` test): in this case, the author of the Pull Request or a maintainer can request automatic reformatting of the code by adding a comment that contains the case-sensitive phrase "Auto clang-format".
+This triggers a script that, if successful, fixes the code formatting by adding a new commit to the branch of the Pull Request.

 This page assumes the user knows how to use :file:`git`, compile Freeciv21 and use GitHub.

 :strong:`Create A Testing Branch`